-Ray Evans explains how the quality of your welcome, your teaching ministry and your hospitality are vital to church health.
+The quality of your welcome, your teaching ministry and your hospitality are all vital to church health.

 Advice when you need it most is invaluable.

 As a young pastor I was indebted to Stuart Olyott who presented me with three quality factors.
 He insisted that, if present, these three factors would normally lead to a growing church.
 They are: quality welcome, quality teaching and quality hospitality.